-Welcome to Naivistit Iittalassa – Finland’s foremost naive art destination
+Welcome to Naivistit Iittalassa art exhibition – Finland’s foremost naive art destination

-Discover Naive Art in Iittala – A Unique Finnish Cultural Experience
+Discover Finland’s Leading Naive Art Exhibition in Iittala – A Unique Finnish Cultural Experience

-Founded in 1989 by Aira and Kalevi Heinänen, the exhibition has grown from a local passion project into Finland’s largest and most beloved naive art hub.
-For over three decades, it has hosted countless visitors, bringing joy and inspiration to art lovers from all over the world.
+Founded in 1989 by Aira and Kalevi Heinänen, the Naive Art Exhibition in Iittala Village has grown from a local passion project into a large and beloved naive art hub.
+For almost four decades, the Iittala exhibition has been a pioneer in promoting naive art nationwide.

 Naive art is a unique and captivating art form characterised by its childlike simplicity, bold colours, and imaginative storytelling.
 It often depicts everyday life, nature, and personal experiences, blending whimsy with profound emotion.
 The style is marked by its authenticity, sincerity, and accessibility, making it universally appealing.